singh-saket/sitecore/Fieldtypes/README.md

  	<li>Javascript</li>
 </ul>

-In this, I have extended the general link field-type and added additional feature i.e Telephone Link
+ Here, I extended the functionality of the general link field type and included a new feature, namely the Telephone Link.

+The blogs listed below provide instructions on how to incorporate the Telephone Link feature.

+- > Extending General Link for Content Editor - https://blogs.perficient.com/2024/02/07/extending-general-link-for-content-editor-mode/
+- > Extending General Link for Experience Editor - https://blogs.perficient.com/2024/02/07/extending-general-link-for-experience-editor-mode/

+- > **Upcoming** - Resolve Extending General Link for Experience Editor for higher environment : **_Coming Soon_**